-Do you need data about individuals’ attachment to the labour market, such as what industry they are connected to, their workplace, occupation or unemployment?
-An overview of the labour market and variables available from Statistics Norway is given here below.
+Do you need data about the population’s attachment to the labour market, such as industry, place of work, hours of work, occupation or unemployment?
+Here you will find an overview of labour market data and variables that you can obtain from Statistics Norway.

-To order labour market data, you need to complete the order form for employment (Excel, in Norwegian) and select the variables you want.
-You should then enclose this form with the application you send to Statistics Norway to obtain data.
-The data is retrieved from the register-based employment statistics and provides a picture of the employment at a given time of the year (third week of November).
+To order labour market data, you need to complete the variable list for employment (Excel, in Norwegian) and select which variables you want.
+The list then needs to be included with the application you send to Statistics Norway to obtain data.

-The employment data is updated in June the year following the statistical year, while data from the System for personal data is updated at the end of the following year.
+The employment data is updated in June of the year following the year of the statistics, while data from the System for personal data is updated at the end of the following year.

-The order form includes links to definitions of variables and code lists for the variables that are relevant.
-Additional documentation, such as sources of error and the statistical basis, can be found in the individual employment statistics.
+In the variable list, you will find links to definitions of variables and code lists for the variables that are relevant.
+Documentation beyond this, such as error sources and the statistical basis, can be found in the individual employment statistics.

 Data within other areas

-You can also obtain various data sets with variables within other areas.
-Remember to enclose all of the order forms you have completed with the application to obtain data.
+You can also obtain various datasets with variables within other areas.
+Remember here to include all of the completed variable lists as an attachment to the application to obtain data.

-If you need event data on employment, this is available in the FD-Trygd database.
-Note that the scope and variables differ in the two data sources.
+If you need event history data on employment, this is available in FD-Trygd.
+Note that the various data sources have different areas of application and/or variables.